Ahmed Ould Daddah: Under Ould Taya

-Returning to Mauritania in 1991, he ran for President against Maaouya Ould Sid'Ahmed Taya in January 1992 and took second place with 32.73% of the vote, behind Ould Taya.
+Returning to Mauritania in 1991, he ran for president against Maaouya Ould Sid'Ahmed Taya in January 1992 and took second place with 32.73% of the vote, behind Ould Taya.
 Also in 1992, he became Secretary-General of the Union of Democratic Forces-New Era (UFD-EN), an opposition party.

-Daddah was arrested in January 1995, along with another opposition leader, Hamdi Ould Mouknass of the Union for Democracy and Progress, and a number of other activists, following the outbreak of riots regarding the price of bread.
+Ould Daddah was arrested in January 1995, along with another opposition leader, Hamdi Ould Mouknass of the Union for Democracy and Progress (UDP) and a number of other activists, following the outbreak of riots regarding the price of bread.
 Their parties were accused of instigating the violence, but they denied this, saying that it happened spontaneously and that they were opposed to the rioting.
 Although placed under house arrest, they were not charged and in early February 1995 they were released.

 In February 1997, the UFD-EN formed the Front of Opposition Parties (FPO) with four other parties.
 The FPO boycotted the December 1997 presidential election, which was easily won by Ould Taya.

 On 16 December 1998, Daddah was arrested in the capital, Nouakchott, along with two other people associated with the UFD-EN, Mohameden Ould Babah and Mohameden Ould Ichiddou.
 This followed a meeting of the FPO, of which Daddah was president.
 They were held at Boumdeid under poor conditions until 17 January 1999, when they were released; they were subsequently acquitted of inciting intolerance and acts likely to breach public order in March 1999.
 In April 2000, Daddah was arrested and held for five days after calling for a mass meeting in the Capital regarding the alleged weakness of the rule of law and the lack of investigation into the violence of the late 1980s and early 1990s.
 He was again held for three days in December 2000, but was not charged and released.

-In October 2000, the UFD-EN was dissolved by the Government for allegedly inciting violence and harming the country's interests and peace.
-In its place a new opposition party was set up, the Rally of Democratic Forces (RFD), and Daddah was elected its president in January 2002.
+In October 2000, the UFD-EN was dissolved by the Mauritanian Government for allegedly inciting violence and harming the country's interests and peace.
+In its place a new opposition party was set up, the Rally of Democratic Forces (RFD), and Daddah was elected its President in January 2002.

-Daddah ran again in the presidential election of 7 November 2003 and took third place with 6.89%, behind Ould Taya and Mohamed Khouna Ould Haidalla.
-On 8 November, together with Haidalla and another opposition candidate, Messoud Ould Boulkheir, he alleged fraud and urged the people to reject the results.
+Daddah ran again in the presidential election of 7 November 2003 and took third place with 6.89%, behind Maaouya Ould Sid'Ahmed Taya and Mohamed Khouna Ould Haidalla.
+On 8 November, together with Ould Haidalla and another opposition candidate, Messoud Ould Boulkheir, he alleged "fraud" and urged the people to reject the results.

-On 3 November 2004, Daddah was arrested along with Haidalla and Cheikh Ould Horma; they were accused of involvement in coup plots and were put on trial.
+On 3 November 2004, Daddah was again arrested along with Haidalla and Cheikh Ould Horma; they were accused of involvement in coup plots and were put on trial.
 The prosecutor sought a five-year prison sentence for Daddah, but at the end of the trial, in which there were 195 defendants, he was acquitted on 3 February 2005.